 Jeannelle Ramírez is curator, festival producer, multimedia artist, writer, and researcher based in Austin.
 She is the founder and director of Future Traditions Fest, a platform for innovative Latinx…

-Jeff Khan is a writer and curator based on Gadigal country in Sydney, Australia.
-Currently the Creative Director of Asia TOPA: Asia-Pacific Triennial of Performing Arts, at Arts Centre Melbourne and formerly…
+Jeff Khan is a writer and curator based in Naarm (Melbourne, Australia) Currently the Creative Director of Asia TOPA: Asia-Pacific Triennial of Performing Arts, at Arts Centre Melbourne and formerly Artistic…

 Multidisciplinary artist & independent curator Michael Anthony García, claiming both Mexican and US citizenship, is based in Austin, Texas, and predominantly focuses his practice around photography/…

 Each show is pretty unique!
 We present all kinds of artists working across a variety of art forms including film, theater, dance, visual art, literature, and music.
 In any given festival there is stuff that kids and dogs would like, and there’s programming that’s pretty challenging, and everything in between.
 We do have a special love for projects that transcend what we think we know about live performance.
 And sometimes we just want to share a project because it’s beautiful, or hilarious, or stops us in our tracks.More info here!

 Fusebox respectfully acknowledges that Austin is on the traditional homelands of the Lipan Apache, Comanche, Tonkawa, Coahuiltecan, Jumano, and many other Indigenous peoples both recorded and unrecorded.

 As we gather in our theaters, galleries, and venues throughout the festival, we wish to honor and celebrate the Indigenous Peoples that have resided, thrived, and taken care of the land here, now and before us, and pay our respects to elders past and present.